Learn how to write and enter cheques.

 - Select Save and close to close the cheque window.
 Or Save and new if you need to create another cheque.
-Note: If you choose a save option, this adds the cheque to your bank register, but only sends it to the print queue if you select Print later.
+Note: If you choose a save option, this adds the cheque to your bank register.

 Note: If you make a mistake, here’s how to void a cheque you already created.